sujamess/sujamess.com/src/content/blog/20250519-from-zero-to-scheduler-orchestrator-the-series-ep-0.md

 - **Worst of all — I didn't even notice.**

 ## The Limitations of Cron Jobs
-As the system grows, we notice crons have limitations:
+As the system grows, we notice that cron has limitations:
 - No monitoring.
 - No retry if failed.
 - No logs — unless you add them manually.